cloud-barista/cb-tumblebug/docs/feature_guide/remote-command-and-file-transfer.md

 ### Overview

-By default, the remote command API operates in **synchronous mode** — the HTTP response is returned only after all VMs finish execution.
-For long-running commands across many VMs, this means the client must wait with no visibility into progress.
+By default, the remote command API operates in **synchronous mode** — the HTTP response is returned only after all Nodes finish execution.
+For long-running commands across many Nodes, this means the client must wait with no visibility into progress.

 **Async mode with SSE (Server-Sent Events)** solves this by:
 1. Returning an `HTTP 202 Accepted` immediately with an `xRequestId`